Aylesbury Opera - Registered Charity Number 1192416

 Sam s also in demand as a guest conductor, working with such orchestras as the Oxford Sinfonia, Kensington Chamber Orchestra, Kew Sinfonia, Orchestra of the City, Crendon Chamber Orchestra and Trinity Camerata.
 As a keyboard player he has also worked with the groups as varied as Oxford Philomusica, the Joyful Company of Singers, English National Opera and Garsington Opera.

 Emma is a theatre director and maker whose work spans a variety of forms and genres: from live art experiences to immersive events, opera and plays to fringe style comedy.
-Emma is known for her playful and tactile style of directing and is most interested in character work, movement and the intersection between drama and music.
+Emma is known for her playful and tactile style of directing and her radical reinventions of classic pieces.

-Emma has also worked with the Birmingham REP Youth Theatre, the Roundhouse: Birmingham, The 2022 Commonwealth Games Ceremonies, Squillo Opera and the Royal Shakespeare Company amongst others.
-She now manages her time between directing and her work in the Bucks Library Service.
+Emma has also worked with the Arts Theatre Cambridge, Birmingham REP Youth Theatre, the Roundhouse: Birmingham, The 2022 Commonwealth Games Ceremonies, and the Royal Shakespeare Company amongst others.

 Originally from the north of England, Judith has become a well-known figure in the local musical community.
 After a career in Opera in Germany, and teaching voice at Exeter University, Queen’s University Belfast and the Royal Welsh College of Music and Drama, she settled in Slapton, Buckinghamshire.